RenderKit/oidn/README.md

 an arbitrary name.

-The images must be stored in [OpenEXR](https://www.openexr.com/) format (`.exr` files) and the filenames must have a specific format but the files can be stored in an arbitrary directory structure inside the dataset directory.
-The only restriction is that all versions of an image (noisy images and the reference image) must be located in the same directory.
+The images must be stored in [OpenEXR](https://www.openexr.com/) format (`.exr` files), and the filenames must have a specific format but the files can be stored in an arbitrary directory structure inside the dataset directory.
+The only restriction is that all versions of an image (noisy images and the reference image) must be located in the same subdirectory.
 Each feature of an image (e.g. color, albedo) must be stored in a separate image file, i.e. multi-channel EXR image files are not supported.
 If you have multi-channel EXRs, you can split them into separate images per feature using the included `split_exr.py` tool.

-The filename of an image must consist of a name (any valid filename character except `_` is allowed), the number of samples per pixel or whether it is the reference (e.g. `0128spp`, `ref`), the identifier (ID) of the feature (e.g. `hdr`, `alb`), and the file extension (`.exr`).
+An image filename must consist of a name (any valid filename character except `_` is allowed), the number of samples per pixel or whether it is the reference (e.g. `0128spp`, `ref`), the identifier (ID) of the feature (e.g. `hdr`, `alb`), and the file extension (`.exr`).
 This format as a regular expression is the following:

 ``` regexp
 [^_]+_([0-9]+(spp)?|ref|reference|gt|target)\.(hdr|ldr|alb|nrm)\.exr